RHINOPLASTY

 - Skin contractions and poor scarring.

-There are other less frequent complications related only to special cases, which we will discuss during your consultation.
+Other less frequent complications related to special cases will be discussed during your consultation.

 Contact